-It is recommended that the Aircraft Parking/ Docking Chart - ICAO should be made available in the manner prescribed in 1.3.2 where, due to the complexity of the terminal facilities, the information cannot be shown with sufficient clarity on the Aerodrome/Heliport Chart - ICAO or on the Aerodrome Ground Movement Chart - ICAO.
+The Aircraft Parking/Docking Chart - ICAO should be made available in the manner prescribed in 1.3.2 where, due to the complexity of the terminal facilities, the information cannot be shown with sufficient clarity on the Aerodrome/Heliport Chart - ICAO or on the Aerodrome Ground Movement Chart - ICAO.

-15.3.1 The coverage and scale shall be sufficiently large to show clearly all the elements listed in 15.6.

-15.3.2 It is recommended that a linear scale should be shown.
+- 15.3.1 The coverage and scale shall be sufficiently large to show clearly all the elements listed in 15.6. - 15.3.2 A linear scale should be shown.

-The chart shall be identified by the name of the city or town, or area, which the aerodrome serves and the name of the aerodrome.
+The chart shall be identified by the name of the city or town or area which the aerodrome serves and the name of the aerodrome.

-15.5.1 A True North arrow shall be shown.

-15.5.2 It is recommended that magnetic variation to the nearest degree and its annual change should be shown.
+- 15.5.1 A True North arrow shall be shown. - 15.5.2 Magnetic variation to the nearest degree and its annual change should be shown.

-Note.- This chart need not be True North orientated.
+Note- This chart need not be True North orientated.